 You should never purchase a bond from an unlicensed surety company.
 This could potentially risk your interests in a particular business deal, because most obiligees will not accept a bond from an unlicensed surety.
 If you do not want to experience any delays in the contractual process, skip all bond companies that are not licensed in Canada.

 The A.M.
 Best Company was developed for the sole purpose of helping consumers find the best companies within the insurance industry.
 More than 3,500 insurance companies have been issued an A.M.
 Best Credit Rating.
 If you are searching for a reliable and reputable surety with an A-Rating, you should definitely check out this company’s website.

 A substantial amount of money and assets can be riding one business contract.
 This is why it is crucial to purchase a bond from sureties that are “T-Listed”.
 The Department of Treasury Listing of Approved Sureties has been received approval to write bonds for various types of project, even government contracts.
 Each surety will undergo an extensive process, in order to be placed on this list.

-Before purchasing a surety bond from a specific surety company, be sure to do extensive research on each available option.
+Before purchasing a surety bond from a specific surety bond company like ConstructionBond, be sure to do extensive research on each available option.
 There are many things to consider and if you are in need of a license and bond in multiple provinces, the bond capacity will play a huge role in determining, which surety to do business with.